tylingsoft/website/maml/models/http-server/index.md

 - Simple and intuitive
 - It remembers where your websites are
-- Support up to 6 websites
+- Support infinite websites
 - Very fast
 - Small footprint
+- Cross platform: macOS, Windows and Linux

 ## Questions & Support